openhab/openhab-docs/installation/synology.md

 DSM 7 does not longer support java8 directly and therefor OpenHAB has to run in a Docker container.
 And that also makes the installation easier to maintain.
-It works out of the box a bit different then the normal Docker installation as described in de OpenHAB documententation.
+It works out of the box a bit different then the normal Docker installation as described in de openHAB documententation.
 Docker is a containerization platform and is used to run lightweight containers.
 These containers require a very little amount of memory and system resources to run.
 Synology NAS has official support for Docker.